Literary-Insights/blog/src/content/blog/Design Thinking for Tech_ Solving Problems and Realizing Value in 24 Hours - George W. Anderson.txt-1.md

 - Stakeholder mapping - Visualizing those impacted by a project or product.

 The summary focuses on the goal and structure of the different techniques rather than providing details on each one.
-Let me know if you need any part explained further.

  Here is a summary of some key points about stakeholder mapping and classifications: